 Dr. Lahm’s accomplishments have been recognized through numerous nominations and awards received.
-Awards include the College of Business Graduate Teaching Award (twice, 2011 and 2018), an Outstanding Educator Award for Innovative and Creative Teaching through The Academy of Educational Leadership (2011), and the Board of Governor’s Creative and Innovative Teaching Award (three times, 2009, 2012 and 2014).
-His scholarship has been recognized through the College of Business Excellence in Research Award (2016) and an Outstanding Achievement in Service Learning Research Award (2018).
-Nominations have included: Student Nominated Faculty of the Year Award, Curtis W. Wood Award for Excellence in Mentoring Graduate Students, First Year Advocate, and the College of Business Engagement Award (some of these nominations have been received on multiple occasions).
+Awards include the College of Business Engagement Award (2022), the College of Business Graduate Teaching Award (twice, 2011 and 2018), an Outstanding Educator Award for Innovative and Creative Teaching through The Academy of Educational Leadership (2011), and the Board of Governor’s Creative and Innovative Teaching Award (three times, 2009, 2012 and 2014).
+His scholarship has been recognized through an Institute for Global Business Research Fellow Award (2021), an Outstanding Achievement in Service Learning Research Award (2018), and a College of Business Excellence in Research Award (2016).
+Nominations have included: Innovative Scholarship Award, Student Nominated Faculty of the Year Award, Curtis W. Wood Award for Excellence in Mentoring Graduate Students, First Year Advocate, and the College of Business Engagement Award (most of these nominations have been received on multiple occasions).

 Among other sources, he has been previously recognized in several Who’s Who publications, including Who’s Who Among America’s Teachers & Educators (11th edition), Who’s Who in Business Higher Education, Who’s Who in Advertising, Who’s Who in the South and Southwest, Who’s Who Among Young American Professionals, and Who’s Who Worldwide.